-POOLING REPORT
+POOLING AND INVESTMENT MANAGEMENT COSTS REPORT

 In 2015, the UK Government initiated a major reform of the Local Government Pension Scheme (LGPS) when it invited administering authorities in England and Wales to develop regional asset pools for investment.
 The City of London Corporation joined other London local authorities in creating the London Collective Investment Vehicle (CIV), a regional pool operator for the capital.
-The London CIV is now established and has £7.6bn of LGPS assets under management as at 31 March 2020.
+The London CIV has £11.1bn of LGPS assets under management as at 31 March 2021.
 It is currently developing its fund range to meet the investment needs of London's LGPS pension funds.

 The Fund's policy in relation to pooling is to look to transition assets as and when appropriate to do so once the relevant investment strategies are available to meet the Fund's asset allocation and investment strategy needs.
-More information on the Fund's approach to pooling can be found in the Investment Strategy Statement, which starts at page 76.
+More information on the Fund's approach to pooling can be found in the Investment Strategy Statement, which starts at page 82.